-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Audubon Area Community Care Clinic, Inc. (a nonprofit organization), which comprise the balance sheet as of March 31, 2022, and the related statements operations and change in net assets and cash flows for the year ended, and the related notes to the financial statements, and have issued our report thereon dated December 30, 2022
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Audubon Area Community Care Clinic, Inc. (a nonprofit organization), which comprise the statement of financial position as of March 31, 2023, and the related statements of operations and change in net assets, and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated December 27, 2023.